secure-systems-lab/secure-systems-lab.github.io/collaborate.md

 the subject.
 Please include a code sample and/or github ID along with your resume.

-We have guidelines about how to work with our projects, including
+We have guidelines about how to better work with us, including
 <a href="https://github.com/secure-systems-lab/code-style-guidelines">Code
 Style Guidelines</a>.